Posts

 Image

-Helacio's Deli and Cafe Helacio's is a small cafe and deli on Sacramento Street that serves a wide variety of options.
+Helacio's Deli and Cafe Helacio's is a small cafe and deli located on Sacramento Street, serving a wide variety of options.
 This includes pastries, breakfast burritos, sandwiches, salads, paninis, soup, coffee, fresh juice, smoothies, and ice cream.
-The entire menu is displayed either on the chalkboards on the wall behind the counter, on signs posted along the counter, or in the glass cases that make up part of the barrier between the kitchen and the rest of the restaurant.
-You order and pay at the register at the counter.
-They accept credit card and contactless pay.
-Almost as soon as you place your order, they will begin preparing you food or beverage.
+The entire menu is displayed on the chalkboards on the wall behind the counter, on signs posted along the counter, or in the glass cases that form part of the barrier between the kitchen and the rest of the restaurant.
+It seems they have something for everyone.
+You can order and pay at the register behind the counter.
+They accept credit cards and contactless pay, and the prices won’t give you sticker shock.
+Almost as soon as you place your order, they will begin preparing your food or beverage.
 The service is relatively quick, even when it's crowded.
-The environment is very comfy.
-The entire restaurant is painted in soothing shades of brown, ranging from a cute orangish brown to a light tan.
-They have some cute and funky decorations that add intrigue to their shop, including a Super Mario-themed knick-knack on top of ...
+The baristas are friendly and work very fast.
+It’s kind of fun to watch them hurrying around the small kitchen area.
+Somehow, the finished product turns out looking and tasting per...

 Oori Rice Triangles